-Seniors (65+), people with disabilities, and those who are blind or visually impaired may qualify for fare discounts.
+Seniors (65+) and people with disabilities may qualify for MBTA fare discounts.

 All MBTA buses are accessible to people with disabilities.
 Learn more about accessibility features, entering and exiting buses, and what you can expect on your trip.